storm-ptr/bark/README.md

 ## Introduction

-Bark is a geospatial, cross-platform, C++ 14, header only library.
+Bark is a geospatial, cross-platform, C++17, header only library.

 Submodules:
 - db: reading and writing of raster and vector geospatial data